sukhpreetsinghsidhu/Memeoroid/README.md

 Memeoroid

 Is a meme sharing app.
-Allows users to surf meme generated online from reddit and also gives the ability to generate new memes and save them as well as same edit the saved memes.
+Allows users to surf meme generated online from reddit and also gives the ability to generate new memes and save them as well as edit the saved memes.

 <img width="652" alt="Screen Shot 2022-06-16 at 6 00 00 PM" src="https://user-images.githubusercontent.com/22013034/174179720-7ce0be1d-6d4a-4ab2-ac2f-976d75a3ebde.png">